validkeys/ember-beam/README.md

 - [ ] Serializers for fields?
 Allow users to change style of individual fields
 - [ ] Add in after event hooks
 - [ ] Add in people specific hooks
+- [ ] Add the ember-addons keyword back to package.json

 This README outlines the details of collaborating on this Ember addon.